Self-Refining Language Model Anonymizers via Adversarial Distillation: Self-refining language model anonymizers

 \subsection{Preference learning for anonymization}

-During SFT, the model is trained to generate multiple anonymizations for a given input text, without necessarily learning to prefer one over another.
-We apply direct preference optimization (DPO)~\citep{rafailov2023direct} to further enhance the model by training it to assign higher likelihoods to generations with better privacy–utility trade-offs.
-Preference data is constructed by treating each text in a trajectory as input and forming preference pairs from the subsequent anonymizations.
+During SFT, the model learns to generate multiple anonymizations for a given input text but does not necessarily learn to prefer one over another.
+To address this, we apply direct preference optimization (DPO)~\citep{rafailov2023direct} to further enhance the model by encouraging it to assign higher likelihoods to generations with better privacy-utility trade-offs.
+Preference data are constructed by taking each text in a trajectory as input and forming preference pairs from the subsequent anonymizations.
 For each pair, the anonymization with better privacy and utility scores is labeled as the preferred output:

 We then train the model on the preference dataset to minimize the DPO loss: